markponce/viptutors-exam/README.md

 {
 public function addProduct(): Response;
 }

-See app/Listeners/SendProductCreatedNotifications.php
+See:
+app/Providers/AppServiceProvider.php
+app/Listeners/SyncProductToThirdPartyAPI.php

 - [x] 19.
 During adding of product avoid having duplicate product names.
 20. Create unit test for crud operation in products
+Note: Seen Sample in tests directory
-21. Create unit test for these 2 third party api just test adding products
+- [x] 21.
+Create unit test for these 2 third party api just test adding products
 22. Use mysql for unit test not sqlite and should be different from the database used by the app.
 23. Use caching for get all products
 24. Create docker to run this app